 I research in the areas of international newsgathering, transnational broadcasting, social media, public interest journalism and terrorism coverage.

-My most recent research projects have examined the global news agencies' use of UGC from Syria (2017) , fixers setting up their own businesses (2018) and how media editors see the coverage of terrorism in six different countries (2019).
+My most recent research projects have examined the global news agencies' use of UGC from Syria (2018), media editors' terrorism coverage in 6 countries (2018) and fixers setting up their own businesses (2019).

 I have won three internationally competitive research fellowships that have taken me to Oxford University, City University, and the London School of Economics and Political Science.

 I am the co-secretary of the Journalism Education & Research Association of Australia and a judge for the United Nations Media Peace Prizes.

 My book 'Foreign Correspondents and International Newsgathering: The Role of Fixers' was published by Routledge Research (2015).
 I have a PhD in Media & Comms from the University of Melbourne and a Masters in International Journalism from City University in London.

 In my previous career I worked as a reporter, producer and news editor for a number of international news organisations including the BBC, ITN and AP.
-I am most active on social media on Twitter as @ivorytowerjourn.
+I tweet as @ivorytowerjourn.

 Senior lecturer, Monash University